Five poetic stages of healing, couples version

 I walk around it.

-You can talk about things directly with understanding and respect for differences.
+You can talk about things directly with understanding and love and respect for differences.

 V